532629/Wordpress-migration/README.md

 # WP Migration

-Wordpress Application is core tools for organization's marketing teams, pre-salse teams which needs to be available 24 by 7.
-As I wee, Now a day, multiple organizations migrating their Wordpress applications from On-Prem to cloud, Public Hosting services company hosted cloud servers.
+Wordpress Application is core application for organization's marketing and pre-salse teams which needs to be available 24 by 7.
+As I see, Now a day, multiple organizations migrating their Wordpress applications from On-Prem to cloud, Public Hosting services company to company's hosted cloud servers.
-This migration process is tedious process and a lot of time consuming.
-Here, I have done wp migration process automatically, starting from creating a cloud resources, installation of required runtimes (software packages,webservers, extensions etc...), configuration of wordpress servers, Database servers etc...
+This migration process is tedious and repeatative process, hence required a lot of time.
+Here, I have done wordpressp migration process automatically, starting from creating a cloud resources, installation of required runtimes (software packages,webservers, extensions etc...), configuration of wordpress servers, Database servers etc...

 I have migrated 100's of small, mid and big sizes of  wordpress applications and sharing my learnings and experience here.

 I have used following tools for this orchestrations.

 1. Terraform scripts - For creating the Azure cloud resources.
-(Can change this scripts for other cloud services - Google Cloud, AWS, Openstack etc...)
+(Can change this scripts for other cloud services like - Google Cloud (GCP), AWS, Openstack etc...)
 2. Ansible scripts - For configuration managements.
+3. Wordpress All-in-plugings

 Using these orchestration scripts, wordpress administrator can migrate any wordpress application with in just 30 minutes which may tooks weeks or so...

 ## Getting started